duong2803/Drawing-Recognition/README.md

-# Drawing Battle - Online drawing multiplayer game
+# Drawing Battle - Online Drawing Multiplayer Game

 ## Rules
 The game will use the rule identical to ICPC format: